Duet3D/T113_Screen_for_RepRapFirmware/README.md

 > This only works if the screen is connected to the Duet via network.

 * Upload the `DuetScreen.bin` file to the `/firmware` directory on the Duet.
+  * Currently there is no support in RRF to update the screen automatically from the Duet.
+When DWC asks if you would like to upgrade, select `No`.
 * From the screen, navigate to `Settings` -> `Update`

 ### USB